 The programme itself was fantastic.
 The rabbis were stimulating.
 They were respectful, and most of all, they were refreshing.
 As I’ve noted before, Toronto is not the most religiously pluralistic community, quite the opposite in fact.
 So to have an Orthodox rabbi (granted, he was from YCT) and a Conservative rabbi (granted, he was from one of only two egalitarian Conservative shuls in Toronto) sitting in a bar with a woman rabbi talking about pluralism and halakhah was truly refreshing.

-So why am I pissed?
+So why am I upset?

 One person attending the programme came “armed” with vitriol, ignorance, and a condescending tone.
 This is not a good combination.
 I won’t go into the details of his challenges to the Reform and Conservative Movements and to religious pluralism – they’re the same old whinings that we’ve heard for ages.
 And I’ve heard them from this particular individual on many occasions (Jesse, if the Reform Movement allowes gay marriage, then why doesn’t it allow incestuous marriage?).

-I often wonder how supposedly educated Jews are able to sit and spew hatred masked as concern towards other Jews.
+I often wonder how educated Jews are able to sit and spew hatred masked as concern towards other Jews.
 I often wonder if we can’t even sit in a bar and talk to each other in Toronto, how we’re supposed to sit in the Knesset and talk to each other.
 Yes, this was just one individual in this case, but it is indicative of a worldwide pandemic.

 To see just how endemic this pandemic is, read the comments on this article about the WUPJ Conference from today’s Jerusalem Post.